 Microsoft Information Protection, for example, helps businesses manage the increasing risks to data brought about by remote work.
 The platform understands and classifies a company’s data, keeps it protected, and prevents data loss across Microsoft 365 Apps, services, third-party SaaS applications, and more—on premises or in the cloud.
 This unified data loss (DLP) prevention approach provides simplicity, enabling businesses to set a DLP policy once and have it enforced across services, devices, and first-and third-party apps.

-Endpoint DLP then builds on the labeling and classification in Microsoft Information Protection and extends the existing DLP capabilities in Microsoft 365, helping organisations protect sensitive information on endpoints.
+Endpoint DLP then builds on the labeling and classification in Microsoft Information Protection and extends the existing DLP capabilities in Microsoft 365, helping organizations protect sensitive information on endpoints.
 It’s built into Windows 10, the Microsoft 365 Apps, and Microsoft Edge—without the need to deploy additional software on the device, which eliminates friction and makes it far easier to have visibility into company data.
 For users, it ensures security, without compromising productivity.

 A key function of Endpoint DLP is providing policy tips to help educate users when they are about to violate a policy.
-It’s also integrated with Microsoft Defender for Endpoint, which can help businesses prioritse incident response based on additional factors.
+It’s also integrated with Microsoft Defender for Endpoint, which can help businesses prioritize incident response based on additional factors.

 Platforms like Conditional Access also help in securing access to cloud applications.
-Through an authentication process with sign-ins and security defaults, it helps companies enforce their organisational policies around access to information.
+Through an authentication process with sign-ins and security defaults, it helps companies enforce their organizational policies around access to information.
 Essentially, controls are applied on a contextual basis, blocking access when necessary, but also freeing access when needed.

 When setting up their conditional access policies, businesses must strongly consider adopting multi-factor authentication (MFA).
-Because MFA asks users to provide multiple credentials to log onto the system, it helps prevent unauthorised users from gaining access to the network.
+Because MFA asks users to provide multiple credentials to log onto the system, it helps prevent unauthorized users from gaining access to the network.
 For example, a policy might enforce MFA when a user logs in from a new device or location.

 MFA is incredibly easy for IT teams to implement and can stop up to 99.9 percent of account compromise attacks.
 Another key benefit is that it allows IT teams to go beyond the use of passwords to implement any number of authentication steps – from fingerprints to iris scans and facial recognition to name a few.
 Not only are technologies like these much more difficult to exploit – it’s estimated that around 81 percent of hacking-related breaches are a result of weak or stolen passwords – but they also offer employees a far more seamless user experience.